Residential Property Management

 Alternative Ways to Earn Credit

 You may be eligible to receive credit toward this degree if you are currently employed in the industry and have earned one of the following approved credentials (ARM, CAM, CAPS, CPM, or NALP).
-For more information and requirements, go to http://valenciacollege.edu/asdegrees/credit_alternative.cfm to view the award of credit options.
-Eligible students should contact the related academic department and/or Career Program Advisor at Valencia for the award of credit.
+To learn more about Valencia's award of credit options, visit http://valenciacollege.edu/asdegrees/credit_alternative.cfm.
+Eligible students should contact the academic department and/or Career Program Advisor for more information about the requirements for the award of credit.

 Degree-seeking students enrolling at Valencia for the first time will have a limited range of courses from which to choose for their first 18 college-level credits.
 Within the first 18 college credit hours, you will be required to take ENC1101 (3 credits), and if applicable, SLS 1122 (3 credits) and a mathematics course appropriate to your selected meta-major (3 credits).
 The remaining courses will be chosen from the General Education Core Courses in humanities (3 credits), science (3 credits), or social science (3 credits), and/or the introductory courses within the A.S. degree programs.
 For specific courses see the Foundation Courses on the “Program Requirements” tab.
 For course sequencing recommendations, see your Career Program Advisor or create an education plan by logging into Atlas, clicking on the LifeMap tab and clicking My Education Plan.